Mythotic-Tinker-Station/zwadconv-CSharp/README.md

 # zwadconv-CSharp
-C# implimentation of zwadconv made for Lexicon, taken out and put into it's own project.
+C# implementation of zwadconv made for Lexicon, taken out and put into it's own project.